 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 There are no formal prerequisites for the 400-level papers, but prior knowledge is assumed.

 - Paper Structure

-- The paper covers two main topics, cryptography and complexity.
+The paper covers two main topics, cryptography and security.

 Part I (Cryptography):

 - The RSA algorithm

 - Error correcting codes

 - Quantum cryptography